Garrafao/TokenChange/README.md

-## Necessary data (store it in the Data folder):
+1. Necessary data (store it in the Data folder):

 Corpus (In the example I used ccoha2)

-Pretrained word2vec model
+Pretrained word2vec vectors: Can be downloaded here: https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit

 ## Used packages